VorpalBlade/paketkoll/doc/src/konfigkoll/limitations.md

 ### Debian

+#### Metadata

 On Debian, `apt`/`dpkg` doesn't provide a lot of information about the files installed by a package.
 In fact, it only provides the MD5 sum of regular files and the list of non-regular files (without info about what *type* of non-regular file they are).
-This means that unlike Arch Linux:

-* We won't be able to tell if the mode/owner/group is wrong on a file.
-* `--trust-mtime` doesn't work (we have to checksum every file).

-I have plans how to work around some of these limitations in the future.
+As a workaround we instead pull the data from the cached downloaded `.deb` files.
+There are a number of implications of this:

+* We need the apt package cache to be populated.
+We will download missing packages as needed to the cache.
+* Reading the compressed packages is slow (very slow) so we cache the summary data in a disk cache, (typically 50-250 MB depending on the number of installed files).
+That disk cache will be located in `~/.cache/konfigkoll` by default.
+If you run with `sudo` it will be root's home directory that contains this.

+#### Services

 Debian is, unlike Arch Linux, not yet fully systemd-ified.
-This means that some of the integrations (like enabling systemd services) are less useful.
+This means that some of the integrations (systemd services, systemd-sysusers) are less useful.
 Debian support is *currently work in progress* and solution for this will be designed at later point in time.